-Stay Great, My Girl is all about cheering on women in running + wellness.
+Stay Great, My Girl is all about cheering you on in running + fitness.

-We’ve got what you need to go after your goals.
 Here you’ll find training resources, healthy recipes, running tips, and a bit of my own running journey.
-You’ll read stories celebrating women just like you.
-And hey, we have some fun shirts, too!

 So, what does Stay Great My Girl mean, anyway?
 When I was in college, my Pop-Pop used to send me letters, cards of encouragement, and coupons for Dunkin’ Donuts coffee (my love language).
 In one particular letter, he signed off with saying “Stay great, my girl”, and it just stuck with me ever since.
 We were incredibly close, and his kind words always carried great weight for me.
 He went to Heaven in December of 2014, and I miss him immensely.